 - Proof of vehicle insurance (if applicable).

-- Payment for the renewal fees.
+- Payment for vehicle registration renewal fees.

-Liability Insurance Requirements
+Liability Insurance Requirements in Virginia

 - For death or bodily injuries of one individual per accident - $25,000